Genocs/genocs-k8s/documentation/02-INSTALL_MINIKUBE.md

 kube-system   storage-provisioner                1/1     Running   0          2m
 ```

-You have successfully installed and configured Kubernetes on the local system using WSL2.
+You have successfully installed and configured Kubernetes on the local system.

-### Step 6: Setup and Accessing the Kubernetes Dashboard
+## Setup and Accessing the Kubernetes Dashboard

 To set up and access the Kubernetes dashboard, follow these steps:
 ```bash